keptn/keptn.github.io/content/docs/0.19.x/operate/backup_and_restore/index.md

 git push --all --force
 ```

 The second step is to configure the remote git repository for your project.
-You can do it via Bridge UI or Keptn CLI with the commad:
+You can do it via Bridge UI or Keptn CLI with the command:

 ```console
 keptn update project PROJECTNAME --git-user=GIT_USER --git-token=GIT_TOKEN --git-remote-url=GIT_REMOTE_URL